L-hch/CANOpenGrav1/README.md

     Bit4    ->  Gyro Enable

     Bit5    ->  Reload Settings

+    P.S.
+Command control is saved into flash eeprom.
+If you change the setting, it will be stored.

 DIP switch Sw-1 (bit 0) to Sw-6 (bit 5)  select the Node ID.
       The real Node ID is an offset from the DIP swicth  + ODD_CANnodeID from CO_OD.H